All About Clergy

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 In 2016, there was an estimated number of 243,900 jobs in the United States for Clergy.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 19,900 new jobs for Clergy by 2026.
-The BLS estimates 29,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 29,200 job openings in this field each year.

 The states with the most job growth for Clergy are Colorado, Idaho, and Arizona.
 Watch out if you plan on working in Maine, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.